anthony-halim/bible-verse.nvim/README.md

     --              "plain" - insert as plain text. insert_format = "markdown",

+	-- Forbid plugin on the following buffer filetypes exclude_buffers = {},

     diatheke = {
         -- (MANDATORY) translation: diatheke module to be used. translation = "",